AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 Add key hashes to Facebook app:

+Run the below command twice.
+First with android as password and second with your project password.
+This will generate two debug key hashes.

 ```
 keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64
 ```

-Run the above command twice.
-First with android as password and second with your project password.
+Run the below command once with your project password.
+This will an additional key hash (which will enable the fbsdk on your production app).

 ```
 keytool -exportcert -alias my-key-alias -keystore ./android/app/my-release-key.keystore | openssl sha1 -binary | openssl base64
 ```

+You should have a total of 3 key hashes added to your Facebook app.

 #### react-native-google-signin